|

 Albert E. G.

-which gained for him among other honours, four National
+gained for him among other honours four National

 Championships. |